maclandrol/ARNColoc/README.md

     1. Use the browse button to upload your file for each channel (in red)
     2. Use the channel marker to select the corresponding channel for each loc file (in blue)
     3. Select you input type.
 Use 2D for a 2D loc file from localize and 3D for 3D loc file from Airlocalize.
-    4. Choose the file you want to correct from your two input file.
-The other channel will be used as reference for the pixel shift detection (in green).
+    4. **[Optional]** Choose the file you want to correct from your two input files.
+The other channel will be used as reference for the pixel shifting (in green).
     <p> <img src="https://cloud.githubusercontent.com/assets/5290110/8384573/de124b98-1c0f-11e5-979c-4ea79d7a039d.png" /></p>
     5. Use the distance slider to set a limit on shfit between pixel.
 This is useful for pixel pairing when spots are found in one file and not the other.
     <p> <img src="https://cloud.githubusercontent.com/assets/5290110/8384570/de08d46e-1c0f-11e5-979d-c368ada63cc7.png" /></p>

     6. Click on the "OK" button !

     A **.shift** file containing informations about the pixel shift will be saved in your folder.
-This file can be used in ARNColoc to correct for pixel shifting in order to provide more accurate results.
+This editable file can be used in ARNColoc to correct for pixel shifting in order to provide more accurate results.
+It's format is really simple.
+    <p align="center">ref_channel - other_channel<br>mean-x-shift mean-y-shift</p>
+    The refence channel being the one with the most spots.
+You should also reuse the same shift file in ARNColoc for data obtained from the same experiment.

 * * *